Different Kinds of Software Testing: The Ultimate Guide

 Once you've covered the fundamentals, it's time to explore more specialized testing methods that address specific aspects of software quality.
 These advanced techniques play a crucial role in delivering a robust and user-friendly product.

-Performance Testing: Evaluate Speed and Stability
+Performance Testing: Speed and Reliability

 Performance testing focuses on how your software performs under various conditions.
 It's not just about speed—it's about ensuring your application remains stable and responsive even under stress.
 This involves simulating different workloads, from average daily usage to peak traffic, to identify bottlenecks and potential breaking points.
 Understanding these limitations helps you optimize your software and deliver a smooth user experience.
 Performance testing is crucial for applications that handle large amounts of data or user interactions.